Inedo/inedo-docs/ProGet/reference/api/feed-management.md

 - `entity-type` is one of `feeds`, `connectors`, or `licenses`
 - `action-type` is one of [list](#list), [get](#get), [create](#create), [update](#update), or [delete](#delete)
 - `entity-name` is the name identifier of the entity being updated, or deleted; it is not valid on a `list` or `create` action type
 - `key` all endpoints require an api key with _Feed Management_ permissions.
 This can be passed to the endpoint in the header or the body of your request.
+For requests that include an entity-name you will need to add the api-key in the body.
 - `Json` is required for any data sent in the _body_ of your request. (i.e. the Api Key)

 #### List Entries {#list}